OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dd/est.md

 ---
 title: est
-description: Detailed guide on how to get yearly estimates and quarter earnings/revenues for stocks using the 'est' command.
+description: "Detailed guide on how to get yearly estimates and quarter earnings/revenues" for stocks using the 'est' command.
 It includes parameters' usage, examples and source of data.
 keywords: